Grape phylloxera

 - Place signs at the property's entrance outlining the basic biosecurity requirements to remind visitors and staff of their obligations.

-- Record significant movements of risk items onto your property in a diary or log book and check your vines on a yearly basis for the presence of phylloxera.
+- Record significant movements of risk items onto your property in a diary or logbook and check your vines annually for the presence of phylloxera.

 Legal requirements

-Grape phylloxera is prohibited matter under the Biosecurity Act 2014.
+Grape phylloxera (Daktulosphaira vitifoliae) is prohibited matter under the Biosecurity Act 2014—it is a biosecurity risk.

-Movement restrictions are in place to prevent the introduction of grape phylloxera into Queensland.
+You must report suspected grape phylloxera and comply with the movement restrictions that are in place to prevent its introduction into Queensland.

-The nationally recognised Central Inland Queensland Phylloxera Exclusion Zone (PEZ) (PDF, 469KB) was created to protect Queensland's largest grape production area.
-A biosecurity certificate is required to move phylloxera carriers into this zone.
+The nationally recognised grape phylloxera exclusion zone (PDF, 469KB) was created to protect Queensland's largest grape production area.
+To move phylloxera carriers into this zone, you need a biosecurity certificate.

 For more information on biosecurity zones and the restrictions that apply to them, see the Queensland biosecurity manual (PDF, 1.8MB).